Smart Apps and Travel Tips for Italy in the Fall

 Last fall we traveled to Italy to see new places and revisit two of our favorites.
 We picked October, a great time to visit, with mild temperatures and fewer crowds.
 During our three weeks we stayed in Milan, Genoa, Bonassola, Lucca, Siena and Rome, a nice combination of sightseeing, relaxing and visiting old friends and haunts.
 We share our favorite apps and travel tips from the overall trip, as well as more details on each individual city, to help you plan your own visit.

-Affiliate Disclosure: This page contains links that may earn us a commission from the Awin affiliate advertising program.
+Affiliate Disclosure: This page contains links that may earn us a commission from the Awin and ShareASale affiliate advertising programs.
 Opinions and conclusions are our own.

 Choosing our flights